KlassenKonstantin/ComposePhysicsLayout/README.md

 If you need to change the gravity of the simulated world, use `Simulation.setGravity`

 ## Caveats, notes, missing features
-- I don't think Compose was made to display hundrets of Composables at the same time.
+- I don't think Compose was made to display hundreds of Composables at the same time.
 So maybe it's not a good idea to build a particle system out of this.
 - In general, what is true for all of Compose is especially true for this Layout: **Release builds perform way better than debug builds**.
 - State is not restored on config changes 😱.
 - Currently there is no way to observe bodies / collosions / etc.